edwardt/git-server/README.md

 2. Do `cd` into the directory where you have the scripts.
 3. Run `sudo git-server-install-p1.sh`.
 4. When prompted, type in a password for your new `git` user.
 Make this secure, but you will need it to add new repositories.
 5. Log in as the `git` user.
-Type the password thqt you just created.
+Type the password that you just created.
 6. Do `cd` into the directory where you have the scripts.
 7. Run `git-server-install-p2.sh`.
 8. Log out.